pimotte/nomic/README.md

 **373** *Roleplaying in Court*

-A Trial features at least these roles:
+A Trial features at least these roles, that should be assigned in the following order:

-- A defendant, the player charged with the violation.
+1. A defendant, the player charged with the violation.
-- A prosecutor.
+2. A prosecutor.
-- A defense attorney.
+3. A defense attorney.
-- A jury, comprised of at least one player.
+4. A jury, comprised of at least one player.

 No player can take multiple roles in a single Trial, i.e. a player can not be both prosecutor and jury, unless another rule explicitly grants a player or role this right.